 - Answer their question and ask them back about the same topic, since people ask about what they like and want to talk about

-- Now it’s time to delve deeper: use statements and add more question to accelerate their self-expression
+- Now it’s time to delve deeper: use statements and add more questions to accelerate their self-expression

-- They will likely ask you question, but make sure you stay on the topic they want to express about
+- They will likely ask you questions, but make sure you stay on the topic they want to express about

 How to Approach Women

 - Always leave women feeling better than you found them: that gives you a huge advantage in decreasing your anxiety, because you know that if worse comes to worst, you made her feel good

 - Do not have big goals about the interaction: you’re just having a conversation

 - Remind yourself of the pain of a missed opportunity

 - Always have something great to say: this will be your fallback plan so that you know that you can just walk towards her and, at worst, use that one